arresteddevops/ado-hugo/README.md

 Here are the steps to follow to get going as an ADO content contributor (or heck, even a code contributor)

+You can use VSCode + Remote extensions (and Docker), or you can use Docker outside of VSCode, or you can install hugo on your computer.

+### option 1: VSCode in Docker
+1. Install Docker, and VSCode with Remote Extensions
+2. Clone this repo
+3. Open this repo in VSCode.
+When it offers to reopen in a container, say yes please.
+3. It'll fire up a local server to see your changes as you go.
+Look for your version on localhost:1313 (after about about a minute).
+5. If you want to make a new episode, open a terminal and run: `hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*

+### option 2: Docker outside of VSCode
+1. Install Docker
+2. Clone this repo
+3. If you want to fire up a local copy to see your changes as you go: `docker-compose up`
+4. You probably want to do the previous thing in another pane/window, as it needs to keep running.
+5. If you want to make a new episode, run a hugo command inside the docker container that docker-compose started up: `docker exec ado-hugo_hugo_1 hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*

+### option 3: Install hugo
 1. Install [Hugo](http://gohugo.io) - *NOTE: Please make sure it is at least version 0.58.3*
 2. Clone this repo
-3. If you want to fire up a local copy to see your changes as you go, enter this command `hugo server -w --baseUrl="http://localhost:1313"`
+3. If you want to fire up a local copy to see your changes as you go: `hugo server -w --baseUrl="http://localhost:1313"`
 4. You probably want to do the previous thing in another pane/window, as it needs to keep running.
-The -w watches for any changes and rebuilds on the fly.
-You have to set the baseUrl or it will build it with `www.arresteddevops.com`.
-5. If you want to make a new episode, type in `hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*
+5. If you want to make a new episode, run: `hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*

 ## Episodes